kabaka/kylej.name/pages/irc-leaving-messages.md

   if it is worth my time or not.
-* Bots' *!mail* commands and other such message delivery facilities are absolutely pointless when my client is connected, as I will already have read the messages when I review my highlights, and will not want need them to be spammed to everyone again.
+* Bots' *!mail* commands and other such message delivery facilities are absolutely pointless when my client is connected, as I will already have read the messages when I review my highlights, and will not need them to be spammed to everyone again.

 ## Disconnected